saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

-Our results show that the gender pay gap has decreased over the years, but women workers still earn lesser than their male counterparts across all the age categories.
+Our results show that the gender pay gap has decreased over the years, but women workers still earn lesser than their male counterparts across all age categories.
 Younger female workers between the ages of 16 and 24 face lesser gender-based pay differences compared to older female workers.
 Over the years, female workers have had more representation as part-time workers than male workers, which may be an important